ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 ---
-title: Designing a Dynamic Memory Allocator
+title: Design a dynamic memory allocator
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## High Level Design
+## High level design

 To begin with, decide which functions your memory allocator will provide.
 We have described `malloc` and `free`, there are more provided by the [C library](https://en.cppreference.com/w/c/memory).

 This will assume you just need `malloc` and `free`.
-Start with those and write out their behaviours, as the programmer using your allocator will see.
+The new implementations will be called `simple_malloc` and `simple_free`.
+Start with just two functions and write out their behaviors.

-There will be a function, `malloc`.
-It will:
+The first function is `simple_malloc` and it will:
-* Take a size in bytes as a parameter.
+* Take a size in bytes as a parameter
-* Try to allocate some memory.
+* Try to allocate the requested memory
-* Return a pointer to that memory, NULL pointer otherwise.
+* Return a pointer to that memory or return a NULL pointer if the memory cannot be allocated

-There will be a function `free`.
-It will:
+The second function is `simple_free` and it will:
-* Take a pointer to some previously allocated memory as a parameter.
+* Take a pointer to some previously allocated memory as a parameter
-* Mark that memory as avaiable for future allocations.
+* Mark that memory as available for future allocations

 From this you can see that you will need:
 * Some large chunk of memory, the "backing storage".
-* A way to mark parts of that memory as allocated, or available for allocation.
+* A way to mark parts of that memory as allocated, or available for allocation

-## Backing Storage
+## Backing storage

 The memory can come from many sources.
 It can even change size throughout the program's execution if you wish.
-For your allocator you'll keep it as simple as possible.
+For your allocator you can keep it simple.

 A single, statically allocated global array of bytes will be your backing storage.
-So you can do dynamic allocation of parts of a statically allocated piece of memory.
+You can do dynamic allocation of parts of a statically allocated piece of memory.

 ```C